tp223/DVSA-Driving-Test-Check/README.md

 - Does not detect specific tests.
 It will only notify you if there is a test availabe at the chosen center
 - Continually send emails if there are tests available but no changes from previous check

-submit any queries to support@electrokid.co.uk
+submit any queries to hello@copadrivingtest.co.uk